Top 10 hints to get your playing to the next level

 Hey there - whats up good people!
-David Taub here from Next Level Guitar and I have some free lessons
+David Taub here from Next Level Guitar.

 Along your guitar journey I believe there are certain critical points that every guitar player needs to tackle.
 These are concepts that will get your playing to the next level.
 I have taught thousands of students privately and online and I see common areas where students can have holes in their playing that need filling.

 So to help players get through this I have assembled a list of what I believe are the Top Ten Hints to get your playing to the next level.

 Take care and remember to keep putting those guitars in your hands everyday....even if it is just for 5 or 10 minutes - that alone makes a big difference.